mozilla/ecosystem-platform/docs/platform/sub-plat/overview.md

 3. **Billing** - Ongoing billing & receipt emails once a subscription is entered.
 4. **Subscription Management UI** - Settings that allow the user to update payment information.
 5. **Subscription Support** - Staffed support for end users.
-6. **Revenue and funnel metrics** - dashboards in Amplitude and Stripe that provide insights into conversion through the subscription funnel, as well as revenue data such as MRR and churn.
+6. **Revenue and funnel metrics** - dashboards in Looker and Stripe that provide insights into conversion through the subscription funnel, as well as revenue data such as MRR and churn.

 ## How subscriptions work